 What began in 2001 as an effort to target al Qaeda evolved into a struggle against the Taliban, and if 20 years of war there has taught us anything, it’s that the conflict has no military solution.

-Since taking office, Trump has decided to allow the Pentagon to set troop levels in Afghanistan and elsewhere, and has escalated the U.S. air war by dropping the so-called Mother of All Bombs, the largest non-nuclear weapon in the U.S. arsenal, in Afghanistan.
+Trump’s term saw escalation in Afghanistan.
+He decided to allow the Pentagon to set troop levels in Afghanistan and elsewhere, and escalated the U.S. air war, even dropping, in 2017, the so-called Mother of All Bombs, the largest non-nuclear weapon in the U.S. arsenal, in Afghanistan.

 President Biden moved the timeline for exit several times, first backward then forward, landing on a July 4th planned exit.